PX4/PX4-user_guide/en/flight_modes/land.md

 The vehicle will turn and lands at the location at which the mode was engaged.
 Fixed wing landing logic and parameters are explained in the topic: [Landing (Fixed Wing)](../flying/fixed_wing_landing.md).

 > **Note** Often a FW vehicle will follow a fixed landing trajectory to ground (it will not attempt a flared landing).
 This is because in LAND mode the vehicle may not know ground altitude and will assume it is at sea level.
-As ground level may be much higher a vehicle will often reach the ground at an altitude above where flare logic would be engaged.
+As ground level may be much higher, a vehicle will often reach the ground at an altitude above where flare logic would be engaged.

 ## VTOL